This article originally appeared on VICE ASIA.

 Beijing, amid the virus, is desperate to have Hong Kong fully under control.
 As its propaganda massively backfired and Taiwan is increasingly receiving global praise, it finds itself no longer able to maintain its influence under the new cold war.
 Hong Kong, being its channel for foreign funds and investments, is of vital strategic importance under such dynamics.
 Yet, to Beijing’s dismay, Hong Kong-ers have demonstrated repeatedly their reluctance to comply with its dictatorship since the handover, especially during the movement last year.

-All protests and other calls for democracy in the city, regardless of their nature, will be classified as attempts to subvert China's authority: activists who have participated in advocacy for international support will be barred from elections or imprisoned; local and international non-governmental organisations may be subject to prosecution; criticism against China will be conceived as successive acts; dissenters and human rights defenders may be arrested in secret by the new national security body in the city.
+All protests and other calls for democracy, regardless of its nature, in the city will be classified as attempts of subversions of China's authority: activists who have participated in advocacy for international support will be barred from elections or imprisoned; local and international non-governmental organisations will possibly subject to prosecution; criticism against China will be conceived as successive acts; dissenters and human rights defenders will possibly be arrested secretly by the new national security body in the city.

 This law works towards ripping out all democratic aspirations in Hong Kong.